Tag Archive for: Paul Aspelin REALTOR®

 © 2025 Paul Aspelin, REALTOR®.
 MovetoGrandJunction.com Copyright protected.
 All rights reserved.

-Day Trips from Grand Junction: Crawford State Park
+A Wonderful Day at Crawford State Park

 I highly recommend you take a day trip to explore Crawford State Park.
 It’s about 75 miles SE of Grand Junction.
 Crawford is on the West Elk Loop, a Scenic and Historic Byway.
 (See map at the end of this post.)
 It takes about 1.5 hours to get there via Delta and Hotchkiss.
 It sits at 6600’ elevation so it’s a great place to escape to when Grand Junction summers get hot.
-We will definitely go back and do some fishing.
-Maybe rent a boat or jet ski too!
+We will definitely go back and do some fishing, and maybe rent a boat or jet ski too!

 Toyota Tacoma showing the red sleeve holding our vehicle registration card with our Colorado State Park pass inside itWe have a Colorado State Park Pass.
 We got our pass when we renewed our license tabs for our Toyota Tacoma.
 It’s less expensive to get your state park pass with your car tabs.